Semi-Supervised Domain Generalization with Evolving Intermediate Domain: Introduction

 \section{Introduction}

-With the development of deep learning in recent years, people discover an increasingly acute problem: most of deep models are learnt under the \emph{i.i.d} assumption that training data and testing data are identically and independently distributed, which, however, will degrade the performance drastically in an unconstrained scenario that cannot meet this assumption.
-Therefore, domain generalization (DG), \emph{i.e.}, out-of-distribution generalization, aiming to obtain a domain-irrelevant model trained on source domains and then generalized to unknown target domains, has allured more and more researchers recently.
+\IEEEPARstart{W}{ith} recent advances in deep learning, a major challenge has emerged: most deep models are trained under the \emph{i.i.d.} assumption that the training data and testing data are identically and independently distributed.
+However, the performance of such deep models always degrade drastically when facing real-world scenarios unsatisfied with \emph{i.i.d.} assumption.
+To address this issue, researchers concentrate on exploring \emph{Domain Generalization} (DG) techniques, with the goal of obtaining a robust model that can generalize to out-of-distribution data~\cite{li2020domain}.

-Most of DG tasks are formulated as a conventional supervised learning paradigm, where deep model is trained on the annotated data collected from multiple source domains.
-As shown in Fig.\ref{fig:ssdg}, we can see that the training data is composed of multiple styles, which can be explored to learn domain invariant features and thus promote model generalization.
-However, the conventional manner is not applicable in real world, since it is too cumbersome to collect sufficient annotated data from multiple domains.
-Nonetheless, there is a free lunch to obtain a large amount of unlabeled data, \emph{i.e.}, web data, from multiple domains in real world, which can be utilized to enhance model generalization ability.
+Most DG studies follow the conventional supervised learning paradigm, where a deep model is trained on multiple source domains with ground-truth annotations~\cite{crossgrad, huang2020rsc, ddaig, mixstyle, cha2021swad}.
+The diverse styles from different source domains can enhance the deep model learn domain-invariant features and improve its generalization capacity~\cite{ddaig}.
+However, collecting sufficient annotated data with diverse styles from multiple domains can often be cumbersome or even infeasible in real-world scenarios.
+Fortunately, there is a way to overcome this challenge by using vast amounts of unlabeled data from the web, which is freely available and contains abundant style information so that can serve as auxiliary source data to enhance model generalization.

-To this end, we propose a new DG paradigm, namely Semi-Supervised Domain Generalization (SSDG).
-However, unlike the existing semi-supervised learning regime, the labeled and unlabeled training data of SSDG are sampled from different data distributions in our task (see Fig. \ref{fig:ssdg}).

-To meet the demand of our task, we develop two benchmarks for SSDG.
-The first one is to exploit the existing public DG datasets, which are divided into labeled and unlabeled source domains for training, as well as agnostic target domain for testing.
-The second one is established following more practical settings, where the unlabeled source domains are crawled from web data with rich style information.

-For these two benchmarks, how to make full use of the large unlabeled data with various styles is the major challenge.
-Comparing to the existing DG methods that have not attempted to tackle unlabeled data, our task poses a novel yet realistic challenge and encourages to push the limits of the existing technology in the community.